mintlayer/mintlayer-core/wasm-wrappers/README.md

 http-server --port 8080 --host 0.0.0.0
 ```

-The ported wasm functions are exported to the file `js-bindings-test/index.js` and used in the file `js-bindings-test/index.html` with a basic test/example in them using JavaScript.
-Use your browser's console to see the output.
+To run test tests, choose the file `js-bindings-test/index.html` in the browser.
+Use browser's console to see the output.

-### Running the tests in Node.js
+### Run the tests in Node.js

 To build the wasm package from the crate, run (in the wasm Cargo.toml directory):